Pingree Priestly and Charity Haseltine Osborne Plott House

 Back

-Built in 1911, this large three-story Colonial Revival brick structure was originally called “the County House” or “the County Home.”
 In the eighteenth and nineteenth centuries, taxpayer supported homes for individuals/families, also known as “almshouses” or “poor houses,” came into existence as a means of aiding the sick and unfortunate.
-Most of these poor houses included land for farming, and individuals housed there were expected, if able, to work on the farm.
-The Bethel facility incorporated a farm into its operation.
-Poor House laws at the time authorized each county to “provide for the maintenance and well-ordering of the poor and to employ biennially a sane competent person as overseer of the poor.” (quote from article about Wake County poor houses.)
+Most of these poor houses included land for farming, and individuals housed there were expected, if able, to work on the “poor farm.”
+Poor House laws at the time authorized each county to “provide for the maintenance and well-ordering of the poor and to employ biennially a sane competent person as overseer of the poor.” (quote from article about Wake County poor houses).

-The County Home now Pigeon Valley Rest Home
+The County Home (now Pigeon Valley Rest Home)